nillnought/javafx-documentation/docs/Player_Interactions.md

 Now run the application and click the start button, you should end up seeing this:
 ![Image Title](assets\PlayerInteractionsImages\changedtext.png"ImageTitle"){: .center-image}

+## Loading A New Scene
 Just having our text change when we click start is a bit boring, so let's change our method to load a new scene.

+1. Use start button to load an empty scene

 First let's give our start button an ID:
 ```xml title="mainMenu.fxml" linenums="1" hl_lines="9"
 <?xml version="1.0" encoding="UTF-8"?>